bbat2575/vr-injection-simulation/README.md

 ### Hardware Integration & Troubleshooting
 - Set up and configured the Meta Quest 3 for Unity development and testing.
-- Regularly performed hardware troubleshooting for the Meta Quest 3 headset and the Inverse3 Haptic Device.
+- Regularly performed hardware troubleshooting for the Meta Quest 3 headset and the Inverse3 haptic device.

 ### Documentation, Testing & Demonstration
 - Created project setup documentation and repository usage guides for team onboarding and consistency.